-In Amsterdam, the summers are comfortable and partly cloudy and the winters are long, chilly, windy, and mostly cloudy.
+In Amsterdam, the summers are comfortable and partly cloudy and the winters are long, very cold, windy, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 34°F to 71°F and is rarely below 22°F or above 81°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.